More tech executives than tech critics on Biden's transition team

 Amazon declined comment.
 The other companies did not immediately respond to a request for comment.

+A Biden transition team spokesman said agency review teams are responsible for evaluating the operations of the federal agencies and making sure the Biden-Harris administration can achieve policy goals discussed during the campaign.

-There will also be a team reviewing appointments to consumer watchdog the Federal Trade Commission, which includes Bill Baer, a former director of the FTC’s Bureau of Competition and ex-head of the Justice Department’s Antitrust Division, who has recently called for tougher antitrust law.
+There will also be a team reviewing the Federal Trade Commission, which includes Bill Baer, a former director of the FTC’s Bureau of Competition and ex-head of the Justice Department’s Antitrust Division, who has recently called for tougher antitrust law.

 Baer’s DOJ sued to stop two insurance company mergers on the same day in 2016.